Trump removal trial: Democrats face risks and limits - Go Tech Daily

 WASHINGTON – The challenge is becoming increasingly clear to the House Democrats who are pursuing the President Donald Trump dismissal case as the Senate meets for a second day of argument in the historic trial.

-No matter how much evidence Trump faces, it becomes less convincing once again, presented day after day, as Democrats try to convince not only restless senators, but a deeply divided American public over the Republican President at during an election year.
+The evidence Trump faces becomes less convincing when presented repeatedly, day after day, as Democrats attempt to convince not only restless senators, but a deeply divided American public over the Republican President during a election year.

+While the Senate hammers on Thursday, the Democrats are a third of the way in the 24 hours allowed to plead their cause.

-The team, led by representative Adam Schiff, chairman of the House Intelligence Committee, has constructed a compelling tale of Trump’s political pressure on Ukraine and is trying to hide the “bribery ploy” at the heart of the charges.
+The team, led by Representative Adam Schiff, Chairman of the House Intelligence Committee, constructed what they hoped to be a compelling tale of Trump’s political pressure on Ukraine and attempted to hide the “corruption scheme” at the heart of accusations.
 But the limits are obvious.
 Prosecutors must rely on the same videotaped loops of testimony – ambassadors, national security officials, and even the president himself – after Trump’s GOP Senate allies blocked new witnesses.

-It is a risky political moment for Democrats, who were once reluctant to impeach themselves during an election year, but are marching towards a Senate decision that the American public will also judge.
+Once reluctant to initiate the recall process during an election year, the Democrats are now moving toward a Senate decision that the American public will also judge.

-“We are trying this case before two juries – the Senate and the American people,” admitted Schiff on Wednesday before the opening of the oral argument.
+“We are trying this case before two juries – the Senate and the American people,” said Schiff.
 “The American people are watching.
 The American people are listening.
 And their minds are open.”

-Trump’s lawyers sat waiting for their turn, while the president castigated the procedure from afar, joking that he would confront the Democrats by “sitting in the front row and looking at their corrupt faces”.
+Trump lambasted the proceedings in a tweet Thursday morning, declaring them “the most unfair and corrupt audience in the history of Congress!”

 House Democrats ousted Trump last month, arguing that he had abused his office by asking Ukraine to investigate his political rival Joe Biden while refusing crucial military aid.
 They also accused him of obstructing Congress by refusing to hand over documents or allow officials to testify in the House.
 The Republicans defended Trump’s actions properly and presented the process as a politically motivated effort to weaken the president in the middle of his re-election campaign.